 _setup_services() to spin up services, and

-_run_services() to start an infinte loop polling them.
+_run_services() to start an infinite loop polling them.
+More on services later.

 The Nailgun Protocol is a protocol designed to allow clients to make command-line requests to a Nailgun Server.
 It supports an interface similar to